Transition Year 6 to Year 7

 Meeting you

 Early in the autumn term, Years 5 and 6 are invited to our Open Evening to meet staff and students.
-After meeting with the Headteacher, the Director of Progress (DoP) for Year 7 and other key staff, all are welcome to look around the school and take part in the many activities on offer by subject departments.
+During the evening you have a chance to meet with the Headteacher, the Director of Progress for Transition and other key staff.
+You are welcome to look around the school and take part in the many activities on offer by subject departments.

 In the spring, our current Year 7 students apply to become Transition Mentors.
 They visit primary schools, spend time with prospective students, and answer any questions about moving to secondary school.